Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 30 Januari 2025 14.21.03 UTC
+- WIB: Kamis, 30 Januari 2025 15.28.30 UTC
-- WITA: Kamis, 30 Januari 2025 15.21.03 UTC
+- WITA: Kamis, 30 Januari 2025 16.28.30 UTC
-- WIT: Kamis, 30 Januari 2025 16.21.03 UTC
+- WIT: Kamis, 30 Januari 2025 17.28.30 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: attitude
+Kategori: friendship